marcortw/acdp/dissertation/README.md

 ##### CustomEndpoint object

 The *customEndpoint* serves as a generic placeholder for future or custom use.
 Its intention is to serve as a placeholder for describing any thinkable endpoint on any layer.
 An implementer is free to use this endpoint object wherever it is allowed to do so.
 However, the customEndpoint shall not be used to convey or enrich information which is intended to be transported in one of the other endpoints.
-Please note that although the customEndpoint has its place in the schema and could be accessed using a JSON pointer, it is of no real use currently because it is not included in one of the [Producer](#producer-object) or [Consumer](#consumer-object) objects.
+Please note that although the customEndpoint has its place in the schema and could be accessed using a JSON pointer, it is of no real use currently because it is not included in one of the [Producer][producer] or [Consumer][consumer] objects.
 This should be addressed in a future release of the schema.

 Examples